rachedanis/NetlinksAllStarChallenge/README.md

-# TrackingPlatform
+# Trackify
-A web tracking platform of a mobile app.
+Its a mobile application for geolocalisation using GSM network with a tracking web platform. (android, ruby on rails, javascript, html, css).